necat101/Chronos-CLGCM/README.md

 ⚙️ **Hierarchical Reasoning Model (The Cognitive Process)** A powerful, data-efficient, and deep reasoning engine.
 Its dual-module design (a high-level "CEO" and low-level "Workers") allows for profound computational depth through **iterative convergence**.
 This enables it to solve complex, multi-step algorithmic problems where massive LLMs fail, though the depth of reasoning directly impacts computational cost during training.

-## Features
+## Features ✨

-  - 🌐 **Hugging Face `datasets` Integration**: Load datasets directly from the HF Hub or local paths in various formats (CSV, Parquet, JSON, etc.) using `--hf_dataset`.
+  * 🌐 **Hugging Face `datasets` Integration**: Load datasets directly from the HF Hub or local paths in various formats (CSV, Parquet, JSON, etc.) using `--hf_dataset`.
-  - 💾 **Optimized Consolidated Chunk Loading**: Dramatically reduces RAM usage and speeds up training startup for large datasets using pre-processed, consolidated `.pt` tensor files and a manifest (`--pre_pt_dataset`).
+  * 💾 **Optimized Consolidated Chunk Loading**: Dramatically reduces RAM usage and speeds up training startup for large datasets using pre-processed, consolidated `.pt` tensor files and a manifest (`--pre_pt_dataset`).
 Includes file caching for efficiency.
-  - 📜 **Iterable Dataset Support**: Option to load pre-chunked JSONL datasets line-by-line (`--pre_chunked_dataset`) for minimal memory overhead during training.
+  * 📜 **Iterable Dataset Support**: Option to load pre-chunked JSONL datasets line-by-line (`--pre_chunked_dataset`) for minimal memory overhead during training.
-  - ✂️ **Dataset Consolidation Script (`dataset_chunk_create.py`)**: Enhanced tool to prepare large datasets, chunking them into **consolidated `.pt` files** and creating a `manifest.jsonl` for efficient loading.
+  * ✂️ **Dataset Consolidation Script (`dataset_chunk_create.py`)**: Enhanced tool to prepare large datasets, chunking them into **consolidated `.pt` files** and creating a `manifest.jsonl` for efficient loading.
 Handles tokenization, anchoring, padding, and masking.
+  * 📉 **Gradient Checkpointing**: Significantly reduces VRAM usage during training/fine-tuning (`--gradient-checkpointing`), enabling larger models or batches on memory-constrained hardware by trading compute for memory.
-  - 🤔 **Adaptive "Ponder" Time**: Dynamically adjusts its reasoning depth, "thinking" longer for complex problems and saving computation on simpler ones.
+  * 🤔 **Adaptive "Ponder" Time**: Dynamically adjusts its reasoning depth, "thinking" longer for complex problems and saving computation on simpler ones.
-  - 🕰️ **Structured & Queryable Memory**: LTM slots are augmented with timestamps and source data, enabling powerful temporal and contextual queries during chat.
+  * 🕰️ **Structured & Queryable Memory**: LTM slots are augmented with timestamps and source data, enabling powerful temporal and contextual queries during chat.
-  - 🧠 **Dynamic "Online" Learning**: Learns from experience during chat with a Cosine Annealing LR schedule by default for more stable knowledge consolidation.
+  * 🧠 **Dynamic "Online" Learning**: Learns from experience during chat with a Cosine Annealing LR schedule by default for more stable knowledge consolidation.
-  - ⚡ **Accelerated Training with AMP**: Supports Automatic Mixed Precision (`--amp`) for faster training and reduced memory usage on compatible NVIDIA GPUs.
+  * ⚡ **Accelerated Training with AMP**: Supports Automatic Mixed Precision (`--amp`) for faster training and reduced memory usage on compatible NVIDIA GPUs.
-  - 🛡️ **Stable Training**: Built-in gradient clipping to prevent model instability and ensure smoother convergence.
+  * 🛡️ **Stable Training**: Built-in gradient clipping (`--grad-clip`) to prevent model instability and ensure smoother convergence.
-  - 📦 **Self-Contained & Portable Models**: Models are saved as directories containing weights, tokenizer, and architecture config for easy sharing and use.
+  * 📦 **Self-Contained & Portable Models**: Models are saved as directories containing weights, tokenizer, and architecture config for easy sharing and use.
-  - 💾 **Automatic Re-quantization**: After a learning session, Chronos can automatically re-quantize a model to persist the new knowledge. *(Requires compiled kernel)*
+  * 💾 **Automatic Re-quantization**: After a learning session, Chronos can automatically re-quantize a model to persist the new knowledge (`--enable-quantized-learning` in `chat`). *(Requires compiled kernel)*
-  - 🌱 **Enhanced Model Expansion**: Includes `expand_model.py` script to transplant weights from smaller models to larger ones, now supporting changes in `max_length` and automatic length detection from datasets.
+  * 🌱 **Enhanced Model Expansion**: Includes `expand_model.py` script to transplant weights from smaller models to larger ones, now supporting changes in `max_length` and automatic length detection from datasets.
-  - ✨ **Flexible Training Initiation**: Supports starting training runs using weights from existing model directories (inference or expanded models), not just resuming full training checkpoints.
+  * ✨ **Flexible Training Initiation**: Supports starting training runs using weights from existing model directories (inference or expanded models via `--model-path` in `train` mode), not just resuming full training checkpoints (`--resume-from-ckpt`).
-  - ⚡ **High-Performance Inference**: Utilizes a custom C++ kernel inspired by `llama.cpp` for state-of-the-art quantization (`INT4`, `Q4_0`, `Q8_0`, `Q2_K`). *(Requires compiled kernel)*
+  * ⚡ **High-Performance Inference**: Utilizes a custom C++ kernel inspired by `llama.cpp` for state-of-the-art quantization (`INT4`, `Q4_0`, `Q8_0`, `Q2_K`). *(Requires compiled kernel)*
-  - 💻 **CPU & GPU Support**: Runs fast quantized inference on standard CPUs (with AVX) or on GPUs via Vulkan for broad hardware compatibility. *(Requires compiled kernel)*
+  * 💻 **CPU & GPU Support**: Runs fast quantized inference on standard CPUs (with AVX/NEON) or on GPUs via Vulkan for broad hardware compatibility. *(Requires compiled kernel)*
-  - 🔧 **Comprehensive Tooling**: Includes a single script (`chronos.py`) for training, LoRA fine-tuning, merging, quantization, and interactive chat, plus the model expansion and dataset chunking scripts.
+  * 🔧 **Comprehensive Tooling**: Includes a single script (`chronos.py`) for training, LoRA fine-tuning, merging, quantization, and interactive chat, plus the model expansion and dataset chunking scripts.

 -----